Getting Started

 In benchmark tests, the converted React application:

-- First screen load time: Comparable to native React applications
+- First-screen load time: Comparable to native React applications

 - Runtime memory usage: Increase < 5%

-- Build artifact size: Increase < 10%
+- Build output size: Increase < 10%

 Ecosystem Integration